mallo77/ProgressBarApp/README.md

 # ProgressBarApp
 ## Note:
+* index.html is the main page and it contains the progressbar UI animation
 * jquery.hbsEnderTmpl.js is a plugin to help load and compile handlerbar template
 * jquery.progressBarUI.js is a utility class that contains UI related functionality
 * progressbar.handlerbar contains the template displaying progress bar UI